 October/November- We will continue to work on integer operations.
 We will also be adding on to our knowledge of positive and negative numbers by applying rules of integers to decimals and fractions.
 In November, we will begin learning about unit rates and proportions.
 Click on Education Practice Websites to find videos and notes on this topic.

-November/December- We will learn to find the percent of a number and apply that to tax, tip, discount, commission, and simple interest.
+***November/December – We will learn to find the percent of an number and apply tht to tax, tip, discount, commission, and simple interest.
+Students will also learn to find the percent increase or decrease of two numbers.

 January- We will learn to solve one and two step equations and inequalities.